 Named after an influential Vietnamese monk, the Minh Dang Quang Buddhist Institute is a huge construction project in District 2, far from Ho Chi Minh City's center.
-A visit to this sector would give you an instant peacefulness thanks to its quiet and calm surrounding.
-Moreover, meditation and being mindful are extremely beneficial for your health and have become very popular practices worldwide.
+A visit to this sector would give you an instant peacefulness thanks to its quiet and calm surroundings.
+Moreover, meditation and mindfulness are extremely beneficial for your health and have become very popular worldwide.
 So, why not experience these in a Vietnamese pagoda?

 Address: 505 Hanoi Highway (Xa Lo Ha Noi), An Phu Ward, District 2

 How to get there: A taxi costs around VND 100,000 one way and 25 minutes to reach there from Ben Thanh Market.
 The pagoda is located right on the corner of Hanoi Highway and Mai Chi Tho Street, so it is hard to miss.

 Note that Minh Dang Quang Buddhist Institute and other pagodas require visitors to wear suitable outfits that can cover your arms (no dresses or mini-skirts).

 A capture of Minh Dang Quang Buddhist Institute from Hanoi Highway